martyr-deepin/deepin-terminal-gtk/README.md

 Create new terminal in active monitor when this option set as true, create new terminal with cursor place when this option set as false.

 #### hide_quakewindow_when_active
-Just hide quake window when cursor is active when this option is true, if cursor is inactive, press quake-terminal keystroke will focus quake window first, and hide quake-terminal when press quake-temrinal keystroke agian.
+Just hide quake window when cursor is active when this option is true, if cursor is inactive, press quake-terminal keystroke will focus quake window first, and hide quake-terminal when press quake-temrinal keystroke again.
 This behaviour help user jump back to quake-terminal quickly.
 It's feel free to turn off this feature if you just like to toggle quake-terminal when you press quake-terminal keystroke.